yaxitech/nix-install-pkgs-action/README.md

 Within your expression, the action also introduces `let` bindings for a flake in the current working directory (`repoFlake`) and for the flake referenced by `inputs-from` (`inputsFromFlake`).

+### Unfree nixpkgs packages

+To install `nixpkgs` packages with an unfree license, either through `packages` or `expr`, set the input `allow-unfree` to `true`.
+Note that this will only allow installing unfree packages from `nixpkgs`.
+If a flake uses an unfree license you're on your own.

+### Dummy binaries

+Sometimes, a GitHub action will check whether certain binaries are in the `$PATH` environment variable before running the action, even if the binary will not actually be executed as part of your workflow configuration.
+To satisfy these workflows, the `dummy-bins` input accepts a list of binary names that will be installed as executables.

 ## Prerequisites

 This action requires a Flake-enabled Nix with support for